 Leadership in India has recently taken steps to empower the untouchables of India, yet there is still much to be done.
-Generations of Dalits have been victims of oppression due to outdated religious beliefs, and the caste system in India dictates the future employment opportunities of these individuals based upon the social class they are born into.
-Recent outbreaks in violence against the oppressed shows a clear contradiction between Hindus’ beliefs and actions.
-The, ‘Stand Up India,’ initiative is a good starting point for Dalit equality, yet the greater Indian population is needed to change this ill-fated stigma.
+Generations of Dalits have been victims of oppression due to outdated religious beliefs, and the caste system in India dictates the future employment opportunities of these individuals based on the social class they are born into.
+Recent outbreaks of violence against the oppressed show a clear contradiction between Hindus’ beliefs and actions.
+The ‘Stand Up India,’ initiative is a good starting point for Dalit equality, yet the greater Indian population is needed to change this ill-fated stigma.

-On the 5th of April, 2016, Indian Prime Minster Narendra Modi took a stand for humanity by launching the ‘Stand-Up India,’ program in hopes of promoting entrepreneurship amongst the disadvantaged in his country.
-It was in August, of 2015, that Modi unveiled his initial plan, ‘Start Up India, Stand Up India,’ which was created to help innovative and capable citizens, of all classes, finance and grow their start up businesses with the help of the Indian government.
+On the 5th of April, 2016, Indian Prime Minister Narendra Modi took a stand for humanity by launching the ‘Stand-Up India,’ program in hopes of promoting entrepreneurship amongst the disadvantaged in his country.
+It was in August, 2015, that Modi unveiled his initial plan, ‘Start Up India, Stand Up India,’ which was created to help innovative and capable citizens, of all classes, finance and grow their start-up businesses with the help of the Indian government.

-Modi’s ‘Stand Up India,’ scheme is an initiative unlike any the country has seen.
-The social structure of India, which revolves around a caste system, historically has repressed over 25% of the population from opportunities of empowerment, wealth, and higher levels of life satisfaction.
+Modi’s ‘Stand Up India,’ scheme is an initiative, unlike any the country, has seen.
+The social structure of India, which revolves around a caste system, historically has repressed over 25% of the population from opportunities for empowerment, wealth, and higher levels of life satisfaction.
 This, however, may be changing.